Bennett-Lynch/UnityUtil/README.md

 Clone the shared code as a submodule
 `git submodule add https://github.com/Bennett-Lynch/UnityUtil.git`

 Move into the Assets folder
 `cd ../Assets`

-Create a symbolic link in the Assets folder pointing to our submodule
+Create a symbolic link in the Assets folder pointing to our submodule...
 Mac:
 `ln -s ../Submodules/UnityUtil UnityUtil`
 Windows (in a separate command prompt run as admin):